 Gordon Setters have an average life expectancy of 10-12 years when fed and taken care of properly.
-However, they suffer from a few hereditary health problems which you should ask your breeder about before purchasing a Gordon.
+However, despite the 10-12 years typical life span, they suffer from a few hereditary health problems which you should ask your breeder about before purchasing a Gordon.

 Some of these conditions include:

 - Cutaneous Cysts